Naukkis/ev3-liberator/README.md

 The user interface for the robot: https://github.com/Naukkis/ev3-liberator-controller

-Made by Ville, Riku and Hannu
+Made by Ville, Hannu ja Riku